Visit Kruger Park

 The Greater Kruger National Park (GKNP) borders directly on the Kruger Park, usually without fences or boundaries and is privately owned by people and / or companies.
 The Greater Kruger National Park is often called a private reserve or private game reserve.
 The animals still roam freely and can hang out in both the Kruger Park and at a private reserve.
 In a private reserve you get a more unique safari experience, better service and private game drives (jeep safaris) where you can get closer to the animals because you can drive off-road.

 How to get there

 Before you make a safari in the Kruger Park, it is important to consider how to get there.
 From Johannesburg it is a 500 kilometer drive to the Malelane Gate or the Crocodile Bridge Gate, two of the entrance gates to the park.
-A lot of people also tend to visit Hoedspruit (450 km from Johannesburg) and stay there for a few nights while on Safari.
+A lot of people also tend to visit Hoedspruit which is 450 km (279 miles) from Johannesburg and stay there for a few nights while on Safari.
 You have the opportunity to go on an organized trip tour or rent a car from Hoedspruit.

 Best time to visit

 The good thing about South Africa is that you can actually go there all year round.
-A holiday to South Africa is always a good idea, both in the African summer and in winter.
+So a holiday to South Africa is always a good idea, both in the African summer and in winter.
 Of course, depending on the 'purpose' of your vacation.